mhgarry/lets_code_pwa/README.md

 ## Installation

-To install JATE: PWA Text Editor a user must go to https://pwa-pocket-editor.herokuapp.com/ and click install on the top of the page.
+To install JATE: PWA Text Editor a user must go to the github repository above and clone this project.
+After cloning this project open a text editor and install the npm dependencies using the "npm i" command.
+Then run the command "npm start" in your command line.
+The webpack will build and you can visit the application at localhost:3001 and click the install button.
+This will install the application locally to your machine.
  Refer to https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository for information on cloning a repository

 ## Usage